yoyobazzi3/Explorer-Adventure-Repo/Chapter2.md

-Chapter 2 - Learning to Push to Git
+Chapter 2 - Learning to Push to Git Hub

 We have learned the commands to push our files to github in three commands